 – Florence Nightingale

-This blog post is the first of two parts.
+This blog post is the first of three parts.

 Part 1 covers the first three decades of her life in preparation for the period of her public life when Florence Nightingale would become a household name and a hero to the world.
 This was a period of learning, practise and dedication to a nursing ‘hobby’ that, in spite of intense opposition from her family, was to become her true vocation.

-Part 2 examines the public period of her life where her vast knowledge and skills, her leadership, her network of contacts and her amazing communications abilities were used to ‘get things done’ where others said it ‘couldn’t be done’.
+Part 2 examines the brief period of Florence Nightingale’s public life covering her first nursing experience and then as Superintendent of female nurses at the Scutari Military Hospital in Constantinople during the Crimean War.
+This is where her knowledge and organizational skills, her observations, her leadership, her network of contacts, and her communications abilities were used to ‘get things done’ when others said it ‘couldn’t be done’.

 Who was Florence Nightingale?